 Feng Shui Living Room

-many furniture pieces can block the flow of energy and can block the success of the family.
+Too many furniture pieces can block the flow of energy and can block the success of the family.
 In many cases, having too many pieces of furniture can make a living room look too crowded and small anyway, which is why the arrangement described earlier is the most optimal.